-Digital er Self Serve) Non-di igital Average processing Estimated or actual data Number of reports Average handling time Number of reports Average handling time time Council Tax 1500 15.00 Estimated data Electoral Services 10253 3130 5.00 Refuse / recycling Housing Benefit / Council Tax Support 376 Actual data Libraries 150 5.00 Estimated data Leisure Existing Blue Car Badge Holders 75 3.00 Estimated data Older persons concessionary travel 75 3.00 Estimated data Disabled persons concessionary travel Residents Parking Permits 500 0 Estimated data
+ationa Boroagin Goarion Digital er Self Serve) Non-digital

+Number of reports Average handling time Number of reports Ave han tii

+Council Tax 1500

+Electoral Services 10253 3130

+Refuse / recycling

+Housing Benefit / Council Tax 376

+Support

+Libraries 150

+Leisure

+Existing Blue Car Badge Holders 75

+Older persons concessionary travel 75

+Disabled persons concessionary travel

+Residents Parking Permits 500 0

-Supplementary information on data collected/unable to be collected (as shaded out in table above)
+Supplementary information on data collected/unable to be collected (as shaded out in table at

-- Council Tax: Good estimate based on extrapolation of a report - Electoral Services: This is the number of new registrations per year.
-Not possible to identify if these are associated with moves.
-Additional benefit of process though up ER rates as may trigger people to register who otherwise wouldn't. - Refuse / recycling: No information available as currently no need for a "service" for a move in unless there are no bins, which is mixed with replacement bin data.
-No record of requests for info re bin day etc. - Libraries: Not possible to get data, as accurate address data is not necessarily held if people move they won't ask or know.
-Project may provide a cleaner database of addresses, though unclear of benefits as majority of communications (inc newsletters) are electronic.
-Approx 10,000 active borrowers across Watford so if same assumption is made as parking permits vs total residents this is around 10% of the resident base therefore if 1500 moves per year could assume 150 library address changes. - Leisure: Information not available for Watford this is a signposting requirement rather than a transactional join-up - Disabled Persons concessionary travel: In Older persons above not possible to differentiate - Residents Parking Permits: Process is 100% digital already
+• Council Tax: Good estimate based on extrapolation of a report

+- Electoral Services: This is the number of new registrations per year.
+Not possible to identify if the Additional benefit of process though up ER rates as may trigger people to register who otherwise - Refuse / recycling: No information available as currently no need for a "service" for a move in ur with replacement bin data.
+No record of requests for info re bin day etc. - Libraries: Not possible to get data, as accurate address data is not necessarily held if people monoprovide a cleaner database of addresses, though unclear of benefits as majority of communication Approx 10,000 active borrowers across Watford so if same assumption is made as parking permits vs to resident base therefore if 1500 moves per year could assume 150 library address changes. - Leisure: Information not available for Watford this is a signposting requirement rather than a tra - Disabled Persons concessionary travel: In Older persons above not possible to differentiate - Residents Parking Permits: Process is 100% digital already